PSHE / RSE

 INTENT

 At Trefonen CE Primary School, we teach Personal, Social, Health Education as a whole-school approach.
 We recognise that children are growing up in an increasingly complex world in which they are living their lives both on and offline, and that while this presents many positive and exciting opportunities, it also presents challenges and risks.
 In this environment, we recognise that our children need to know how to keep themselves safe and healthy, as well as how to manage their academic, personal and social lives in a positive way.
 Our ultimate aim is to help our children to become successful and happy adults who make a meaningful contribution to society.
-We value the opportunity that the PSHE/RSHE curriculum offers to support children’s development as human beings, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.
+We value the opportunity that our PSHE/RSHE curriculum offers to support children’s development as positive citizens of our world, enabling them to understand and respect who they are, to empower them with a voice and to equip them for learning and for life.

 Through our curriculum we want to help children to:

-• develop a strong understanding and appreciation of justice (e.g. honesty, integrity, courage, humility, kindness, generosity, trustworthiness).
+develop a strong understanding and appreciation of justice (e.g. honesty, integrity, courage, humility, kindness, generosity, trustworthiness, citizenship).

-• ensure that both boys and girls are prepared for the changes that adolescence brings
+ensure that they are well prepared for the changes that adolescence brings